godotengine/godot-docs/tutorials/3d/spatial_material.rst

 ----------------------------

 Godot allows materials to fade by proximity to another, as well as depending on the distance to the viewer.
-Proximity fade is very useful for effects such as soft particles, or a mass of water with a smooth blending to the shores.
+Proximity fade is useful for effects such as soft particles, or a mass of water with a smooth blending to the shores.
 Distance fade is useful for light shafts or indicators that are only present after a given distance.

 Keep in mind enabling these enables alpha blending, so abusing them for a whole scene is not generally a good idea.